-UPDATE 6-Canada's biggest rail strike in a decade ends; backlogs could nag shippers
+UPDATE 7-Canada's biggest rail strike in a decade ends, backlogs could nag shippers

 Details of the agreement were not available but some 3,200 striking conductors and yard workers had been demanding improved working conditions, including rest breaks.

-Prime Minister Justin Trudeau acknowledged CN and union officials in a tweet on Tuesday.
-“Thanks to the workers, industry and all Canadians for their patience during these negotiations,” he said.
+Prime Minister Justin Trudeau acknowledged CN and union officials in a tweet on Tuesday and thanked workers, industry and all Canadians for their patience.

-Trudeau’s minority government had faced pressure from industry and farmers to intervene in the strike.
-Teamsters Canada President Francois Laporte praised the government for allowing the workers to reach a negotiated settlement with CN.
+Trudeau’s minority government had faced pressure from industry and farmers to end the strike and force workers back to their jobs.

-“Previous governments routinely violated workers’ right to strike when it came to the rail industry,” he said.
-“This government remained calm and focused on helping parties reach an agreement, and it worked.”
+Transport Minister Marc Garneau told reporters on Tuesday that if Ottawa had intervened with legislation, “we would not have had a solution today.”

-J.J.
-Ruest, chief executive of Montreal-based CN, thanked customers for their patience.
+Teamsters Canada President Francois Laporte noted the federal government “remained calm and focused.”
+CEO of Montreal-based CN J.J.
+Ruest thanked customers for their patience.

 About half of Canada’s exports move by rail, according to industry data, and the strike would likely cost the Canadian economy less than C$1 billion ($750 million) and cut fourth-quarter growth by about 0.1 percentage point, Brian DePratto, a senior economist at TD, said.

 The Canadian Propane Association warned severe shortages of the fuel in several eastern Canadian provinces could last weeks.
-“We are not saying that it’s the end of the crisis.
-We need to get the inventory back up,” said association President Nathalie St-Pierre, adding at this point “there’s no inventory.”
+“We need to get the inventory back up,” said association President Nathalie St-Pierre, noting the “crisis” was not over.

+Garneau said CN will work quickly to clear the backlog, but added the process is complex and would take time.

 Bob Masterson, chief executive of the Chemistry Industry Association of Canada, said some plants had slowed production during the strike.

-He said that based on past rail disruptions, CN is likely to start moving critical commodities first, such as propane for farms and homes and chlorine for drinking water, leaving other shippers to wait days or weeks for service.
+Based on past rail disruptions, he said CN is likely to move critical commodities first, like propane for farms and homes and chlorine for drinking water, leaving other shippers to face delays.

-Brendan Marshall, vice president of economic and northern affairs at the Mining Association of Canada, said miners were facing hefty costs due to lost sales and plant disruptions and that it could take a week for every day of disrupted service to restore normal operations.
+Brendan Marshall, a vice president with the Mining Association of Canada, said miners faced hefty costs due to lost sales and plant disruptions.
+He said restoring normal operations could take a week for every day of disrupted service.

 “Now we can hope that things can get back to normal in quick fashion.
 It’s cost a lot of money to farmers already,” said Markus Haerle, chairman of the Grain Farmers of Ontario.

 Wet conditions have stalled the harvest across much of Canada, including much of Haerle’s corn crop near St. Isidore, Ontario.
-Those crops must be dried before they can be sold, but the rail strike held up deliveries of propane, forcing farmers to use costlier alternatives.
+Those crops must be dried before they can be sold, but the rail strike held up deliveries of propane, forcing farmers to use costlier alternatives. ($1 = 1.3301 Canadian dollars)

-$1 = 1.3301 Canadian dollars Reporting by Allison Lampert in Montreal and Rod Nickel in Winnipeg.
+Reporting by Allison Lampert in Montreal and Rod Nickel in Winnipeg.
 Additional reporting by Kelsey Johnson in Ottawa, writing by Steve Scherer, editing by Louise Heavens, Steve Orlofsky and David Gregorio